Configuration

 ffmpeg_path: "C:/ffmpeg/bin/ffmpeg.exe"

-Several sections are used internally by the testbed service and simulator.
-These are:
+Several sections are reserved for internal use by the testbed service and simulator:

 services.yml

-.
-This special directory is used by the simulator and typically contains all parameters used to match testbed hardware with the simulator (eg. optical magnifications, coronagraph mask parameters, inclinations of optical elements, camera pixel sizes and focal lengths of mirrors and lenses).
-This provides a clear separation between hardware and simulator.
+Contains simulator-specific parameters used to align the simulator with testbed hardware (optical magnifications, coronagraph mask parameters, optical element inclinations, camera pixel sizes, focal lengths of mirrors and lenses).
+This maintains a clear separation between hardware and simulator configurations.

 Distribution

-The full configuration, including all sections, is available from any testbed client.
+The full configuration is available through any testbed proxy:

 testbed = TestbedProxy('127.0.0.1', 8080)